 |I confirm that I have received advice from an FCA-regulated financial adviser.|

-NB: If you have not received Pension Wise guidance or financial advice from an FCA-regulated financial adviser, we strongly suggest that you do this before proceeding.
+NB: If you have not received the Money and Pensions Service guidance or financial advice from an FCA-regulated financial adviser, we strongly suggest that you do this before proceeding.

 |Retirement options declaration Please tick the relevant box||Yes||No|